mikeschinkel/go-typegen/README.md

 ```

 ## Stability
-This is brand new and likely has many rough edge.
+This is brand new and likely has many rough edges.

 However, I'd like to make it robust so if you find issues either submit a PR or a bug report, please.